The Origin of Gravity

 This understanding contradicts conventional physics, but it helps to overcome the principle problems of present-day gravitational physics.

 Remark: The above explanation may appear to conflict with the fact that the forces within an elementary particle in the binding function have a limited range.
 This seems not to conform to the infinite range of the gravitational field.
-The solution is that the binding field is set up as a multi-pole field by an arrangement of monopole charges producing the strong force.
-The exchange particles of these monopole charges, which cause the disturbance in the path of a light-like particle, have an unlimited range as we know from the similar case of electric charges.
+The solution is that the binding field is set up as a multi-pole field by an arrangement of monopole charges, producing the strong force.
+The exchange particles of these monopole charges, which cause the disturbance in the path of a light-like particle, have an unlimited range as we know from the case of electric charges.

 6.2 Speed Reduction in Detail